matthieugomez/EconPDEs.jl/README.md

 # Boundary Conditions
 In case the volatility of the state variable is zero at the boundaries of the state space, there is no need for supplementary boundary conditions.

 In all other cases, I assume that the derivative of the value function is zero at the boundaries.
-This is the right boundary condition if boundaries are reflecting.
-This is typically the case for models in which the state space is theorically unbounded.
+This is the right boundary condition if boundaries are reflecting (i.e. models in which the state space is theorically unbounded, but needs to be bounded for numerical solution)

-In some rare cases, however, one may want to solve a PDE with different boundary conditions.
-For an example specifying different boundary conditions, see the `BoltonChenWang` model. in the `examples` folder.
+To specify different boundary conditions, see an example in the `BoltonChenWang` model. in the `examples` folder.